 Tepunia hunkered down next to him.
 “OK, what do you suggest?”

 Shvaart sat up and stared at her with feline intensity, “We need water.
-These fields are as dry as ZooCatron; but, I was thinking, a huge tub filled with water was in the barn.
+These fields are as dry as ZooCatron; but I saw a huge tub filled with water in the barn.
 The water had to come from somewhere nearby.”

 Shvaart raised his head and dropped his jaw a bit.
 After a few quick breaths he said, “I’m trying to catch the scent of water out here.”